furycd001/furycd001.github.io/content/posts/a-thoughtful-guide-to-x11.md

 Whether you're on older hardware, running highly configurable window managers, or just appreciate the tried-and-true reliability of X11, this post is for you.

-Let’s explore the wide variety of **Xorg-based desktop environments*+ that continue to thrive, not as resistance to change, but as a celebration of *freedom of choice*.
+Let’s explore the wide variety of **Xorg-based desktop environments** that continue to thrive, not as resistance to change, but as a celebration of *freedom of choice*.

 ---